Monday, May 8, 1882

 Converted: for the National Guard of the State of New Jersey, c.
 1911

-Photograph: no contemporary image is known to exist of the Shinn's Hall.
-Above is detail from a c.
+No contemporary image is known to exist of the location as Shinn's Hall.
+This is a detail from a c.
 1911 photograph of the building after its conversion to an armory for the NGSNJ.

 Sanborn Map Company, Freehold (Sheet 1), N.J.
 (1885)